RadWagon 4

 Range

 Certain real-world conditions will impact range such as hills, headwinds, and excess weight.
-A rider with a heavier load on a hillier route will see lower range than a lighter rider on a flatter route.
+A rider with a heavier load on a hillier route will see a lower range than a lighter rider on a flatter route.

 Comfort